 Acta Musicologica (p-ISSN: 0001-6241 | e-ISSN: 2296-4339) is the official peer-reviewed journal of the International Musicological Society (IMS).
 It contains articles on musicological research of international importance in five different languages (English, French, German, Italian, and Spanish).
 The journal is published semiannually in print form by Bärenreiter.
 Digital full-text coverage of all issues from 1928 up to 3 years ago is provided by JSTOR.
 Starting in 2018, all current issues (from 2016 onward) will be available online through Project MUSE.
 Furthermore, Acta is indexed and abstracted by major citation indexing services and bibliographic databases, such as Thomson Reuters’s Arts & Humanities Citation Index, EBSCOhost’s Music Index, ProQuest’s Periodicals Index Online, or RILM Abstracts of Music Literature.

-The new issue of Acta Musicologica is out (vol. 89, no. 1) and includes articles by Philip V. Bohlman, Michaela Krucsay, Julia Merrill, Bruno Nettl, and Xavier Serra.
+The most recent issue of Acta Musicologica is volume 89, number 1, and includes articles by Philip V. Bohlman, Michaela Krucsay, Julia Merrill, Bruno Nettl, and Xavier Serra.